bitrix24/b24restdocs/api-reference/calendar/calendar-settings-get.md

-# Get Main Calendar Settings calendar.settings.get
+# Get main calendar settings calendar.settings.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it soon.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - examples are missing
 - success response is missing